data-integrations/ftp-copy-action/docs/FTPCopy-action.md

 Use Case
 --------
 Common use case is to have files uploaded on the SFTP server in compressed format.
 These files can then be accessed over the network by various applications.
-This plugin targets use case where files can be downloaded from SFTP server in an uncompressed format and stored on the desired destination such as `HDFS`.
+This plugin targets use case where the files can be downloaded from SFTP server in an uncompressed format and stored on the desired destination such as `HDFS`.

 Properties